Updated December 17, 2018

 Some states allow debtors to choose between the state exemption system and a set of federal bankruptcy exemptions.
 In Arkansas, you can use either the Arkansas state exemptions listed below, or the federal bankruptcy exemptions, but you can’t choose from each list.

 To learn more about bankruptcy exemptions, including how they work, which state exemption system you should use, and special rules for the homestead exemption, see Bankruptcy Exemptions – What Can I Keep When I File for Bankruptcy?

 Arkansas Bankruptcy Exemptions

-A. 16-66-210 - Married person or head of family may claim: Real or personal property used as a residence; unlimited exemption up to 1/4 acre in a city, town, or village; or up to 80 acres elsewhere.
-If between 1/4 and 1 acre in city, town, or village, or 80 to 160 acres elsewhere, additional exemption up to $2,500.
-No homestead may exceed 1 acre in city, town, or village, or 160 acres elsewhere.
-Spouses may not double.
+A. 16-66-210 - Married people or the head of the family can claim real or personal property used as a residence up to 1/4 acre in a city, town, or village or up to 80 acres elsewhere.
+You can have up to one acre in a city, town, or village, or up to 160 acres elsewhere, as long as the equity doesn’t exceed $2,500.
+Spouses can’t double these amounts.